This Day in History: July 27

 On this day, July 27 ...

-1996: Terror strikes the Atlanta Olympics as a pipe bomb exploded at Centennial Olympic Park, directly killing one person and injuring 111.
-(Anti-government extremist Eric Rudolph would later plea guilty to the bombing, exonerating security guard Richard Jewell, who had been wrongly suspected.)
+1996: Terror strikes the Atlanta Olympics as a pipe bomb explodes at Centennial Olympic Park, directly killing one person and injuring 111.
+(Anti-government extremist Eric Rudolph would later plead guilty to the bombing, exonerating security guard Richard Jewell, who had been wrongly suspected.)

 Also on this day: